ppaschos/snowmass-connect-docs/docs/index.md

-# Overview
+# Snowmass Connect

+The purpose of this documentation is to provide critical information for researchers with the Snowmass21 collaboration to access the Open Science Grid (OSG) via the Snowmass Connect service hosted at the University of Chicago.

 ## Getting Started

 Snowmass Connect is a job submission service providing access to the Open Science Grid.
 To sign up, visit [https://connect.snowmass21.io/](https://connect.snowmass21.io).
+It is important to upload your ssh-keys following the instructions on the site.
+The process will create your home directory on the Snowmass submit node and grant you access via passwordless ssh.

 ## Login to the submit node

 After you have uploaded your ssh-keys in the Snowmass Connect portal you can connect to the login node as:

-`ssh login.snowmass21.io`
+`ssh <user_id>@login.snowmass21.io`

+You can find your `<user_id>` from your profile on the Snowmass Connect portal.
 The login node is also a submission node for jobs to the Open Science Grid.
-Upon login you will in your home directory that has 50GB of quota.
+Upon login you will land in your home directory `/home/user_id`.
+Your home directory has 50GB of quota.
 Use your home directory to store submission files and scripts.

 ## Transferring Data to and from the OSG Storage